-It is very clear from these scriptures that alcohol can be dangerous.
+It is very clear from these scriptures that drinking alcohol can be dangerous.
 That is not debated.
 But what about drinking in moderation?
-Many ministers and christians believe one drop equals sin.
+Many ministers and Christians believe that even just one drop of alcohol equals sin.
 However, let's continue to study this subject further:

 1 And the third day there was a marriage in Cana of Galilee; and the mother of Jesus was there:

 2 And both Jesus was called, and his disciples, to the marriage.